do-/node-cluster-to-winston/README.md

 require ('cluster-to-winston') // no typo here

 const logger = winston.createLogger ({
-  transports:       //... for primary process: e. g.
+  transports:       //... for the primary process: e. g.
 DailyRotateFile
   format:           //... for both primary and workers })
   .enableCluster ({ // all the necessary setup is done here